South Korea, US sign new cost-sharing deal for US troops

-SEOUL, South Korea (AP) — South Korea says it has signed a new deal with the United States on how much Seoul should pay for the U.S. military presence on its soil.
+SEOUL, South Korea (AP) — South Korea and the United States struck a new deal Sunday increasing the share of Seoul’s contribution for the cost of the U.S. military presence on its soil, official said, after previous rounds of failed negotiations caused worries about their decades-long alliance.

-Sunday’s singing followed rounds of failed negotiations on the matter that caused worries about the decades-long military alliance between South Korea and the United States.
+Last year, South Korea provided about $830 million, roughly 40 percent of the cost of the deployment of 28,500 U.S. soldiers whose presence is meant to deter aggression from North Korea.
+President Donald Trump has said South Korea should pay more.

-Seoul’s Foreign Ministry says it can confirm a new cost-sharing deal for the stationing of 28,500 U.S. troops was signed on Sunday.
+On Sunday, chief negotiators from the two countries signed a new cost-sharing plan, which requires South Korea to pay about 1.04 trillion won ($924 million) in 2019, Seoul’s Foreign Ministry said in a statement.

 Most Read Nation & World Stories